isabella232/website-27/docs/bebop/source/includes/_use_samples.md

 **Use your own compiled SDK**:<br/>
 You can build this sample with Alchemy.
 In your `<SDK>` execute this command:

-`./build.sh -p iOS-forall -t build-sample`
+`./build.sh -p arsdk-ios -t build-sample -j` for iOS `./build.sh -p arsdk-ios_sim -t build-sample -j` for iOS simulator

-If you prefer to build directly from XCode, use the buildWithLocalSDK configuration to use your localy compiled libraries (see [go deeper](#go-deeper) to compile your own SDK).
+If you prefer to build directly from XCode, use the buildWithLocalSDK configuration to use your localy compiled libraries (see [go deeper](#go-deeper) to first compile your own SDK).

 ### Android